 2. Purchases - Enter the amount of all purchases for raw materials and merchandise for re-sale that were made by the business during the tax year.
 This amount should not include any amount for purchases or products that were consumed by any owner of the business for personal consumption.
 If any purchase (or product) was consumed by an owner, it should be reported by the entity as a distribution to that owner and not included in the cost of goods sold calculation.
-The amount entered for purchases will be reported on Form 1125-A, Line 2.
+The amount entered for purchases is reported on Form 1125-A, Line 2.

 3. Cost of Labor - Typically, labor costs are only an element of cost of goods sold in a manufacturing or mining business.
 These direct labor costs are the wages that are paid to employees who spend their time working directly on the product being manufactured (or mined) for sale.
 Retailer and other merchandisers do not usually have direct labor costs that can be charged to cost of goods sold, even though they may have the other elements of cost of goods sold.
-This amount will be reported on Form 1125-A, Line 3
+This amount is reported on Form 1125-A, Line 3

-11. Was LIFO Inventory adopted this tax year for any goods? - The answer to this question will be reported on Form 1125-A, Line 9c and is set in the program to default to 'NO'.
-However, only if the taxpayer has adopted LIFO (Last In, First Out) this year as their method for valuating their inventory, the question should be answered 'YES', and Form 970 - Application to Use LIFO Inventory Method should be attached to the tax return.
-Form 970 is not created in TaxSlayer Pro, but a completed form can be attached as a PDF to an electronically filed tax return.
+11. Was LIFO Inventory adopted this tax year for any goods? - This question is defaulted to NO, and the answer to this question is reported on Form 1125-A, Line 9c.
+Answer YES if the taxpayer has adopted LIFO (Last In, First Out) this year as their inventory valuation method.
+Form 970, Application to Use LIFO Inventory Method, should be attached to the tax return.
+Form 970 is not available in TaxSlayer Pro, but it can be completed online here, printed to PDF, and attached to an electronically filed tax return.

-12. Amount of closing inventory computed under LIFO - For entities that use LIFO as the method to value inventory, they are required to enter the amount of their closing inventory in this section.
+12. Amount of Closing Inventory computed under LIFO - For entities that use LIFO as the method to value inventory, they are required to enter the amount of their closing inventory in this section.
 The answer to this question will be reported on Form 1125-A, Line 9d.
 For entities that use Cost as the method of valuing their inventory, no entry is necessary.

-NOTE: This is a guide on entering Form 1125-A - Cost of Goods Sold into the TaxSlayer Pro program.
+NOTE: This is a guide on entering Form 1125-A, Cost of Goods Sold into the TaxSlayer Pro program.
 This is not intended as tax advice.
 For additional information refer to the Additional Information below.